adomokos/light-service/README.md

 end
 ```

+You will notice that actions are set up to promote simplicity, i.e. they either succeed or fail, and they have
+very clear inputs and outputs.
+Ideally, they should do exactly one thing.
+This makes them as easy to test as unit tests.

 ### Your first organizer

 LightService provides a facility to compose actions.
+This is great when you have a business process
+to execute that has multiple steps.
+By composing actions that do exactly one thing, you can sequence simple
+actions together to perform complex multi-step business processes in a simple manner that is very easy
+to reason about.

-There are advanced ways to sequence actions below, but
-we'll keep this simple for now.
+There are advanced ways to sequence actions below, but we'll keep this simple for now.
+First, let's add a second

-Let's add second action that we can sequence to run after the `GreetsPerson` action from above:
+action that we can sequence to run after the `GreetsPerson` action from above:

 ```ruby
 class RandomlyAwardsPrize